+- Do not climb on racks

-- Do not use ladders to access racks - Report any areas where lighting is inadequate
+- Do not use ladders to access racks

+- Report any areas where lighting is inadequate

 Pallets and Skids

 Loads can fall from racking or storage if a pallet breaks.
 Lifting a bad pallet that is loaded can cause product to unexpectedly fall on employees in the area.
 Improperly stored pallets can fall and hit employees.